tamaralein/Udacity_Data-Scientist_Project/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available here: XXX
+The main findings of the code can be found at the post available here: (https://medium.com/@leingaertner/travelling-on-a-budget-how-to-save-money-when-booking-an-airbnb-in-seattle-bd6e5e7b8572)

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>